Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Mixpanel is a dedicated analytics tool, so that’s all it does.
 Pendo, on the other hand, is a product adoption platform.

-This means that apart from analytics, it also allows you to gather feedback and drive product engagement and adoption with in-app experiences.
-Mixpanel can’t help you with any of that, so you need other tools in your stack.
+This means that apart from analytics, Pendo also allows product and marketing teams to gather feedback and drive product engagement and adoption with in-app experiences.

 Must-have features to look for in a product analytics solution